mangopdf/mangopdf.github.io/_posts/2018-03-01-hacking-your-neighbours-wifi.md

 You see the names of nearby Wi-Fi networks and also their “BSSID”, which is a bit like an ID for Wi-Fi networks.
 It’s actually *exactly* like that.

 ### Step 2: Get the password hash
 Once you know the BSSID of your neighbour's Wi-Fi, the goal is to get the Wi-Fi password.
-The router won't tell you the Wi-Fi password, but it will give up the _password hash_.
+The router won't tell you the Wi-Fi password, but it will give up the _password hash[^corrections]_.

 A password hash is like a scrambled version of the password.
 You can’t unscramble it.
 Kinda like how you can’t unscramble scrambled eggs back into the white and the yolk.